lluppesms/copilot-dotnet-rps/Labs/RPS-Lab-2/README.md

-# Adding Functionality - Rock / Paper / Visual Studio
+# Lab 2: Adding Functionality - Rock / Paper / Visual Studio

-Welcome to GitHub Copilot!
-In this example, we'll show you how to use Copilot to write a simple .NET game.
+Welcome to GitHub Copilot Labs!
+In this example, we'll add some additional functionality to the program created in Lab 1.

 ## Prerequisites